Jira Project Management: Everything You Need to Know

 - Try sample data — You can create a board seeded with sample data to play with everything quicker.
 Although it is not where you would expect it.
 You can reach it from any existing board settings where you can select “Create new board”.
 It will then give you an option to “Create a Scrum board with sample data” and also create a new project with it.

 - Choose your project template — Next Gen or Classic?
 Select ‘Next Gen’ for a reimagined simplified experience.
 Choose ‘Classic’ for increased customization and flexibility.
-More details below.
+More details are provided below.

 - Create issues in bulk (with next-gen projects only) — Copy issues separated with a new line and paste them as a new issue title.
 Jira will suggest you create N issues instead of one.
 This feature isn’t available on Classic projects.